forgotpw/forgotpw-website/README.md

 # Forgotpw Website

+**NOTE: Rosa (www.rosa.bot) is the new name for ForgotPW**

-Static marketing front-end website for www.forgotpw.com.
+Static marketing front-end website for www.rosa.bot.

 ## Deploy - Dev